-- If a permanent application terminates, all other applications and the entire Erlang node are also terminated. - If a transient application terminates with Reason == normal, this is reported but no other applications are terminated. - If a transient application terminates abnormally, all other applications and the entire Erlang node are also terminated. - If a temporary application terminates, this is reported but no other applications are terminated.
+- If a permanent application terminates, all other applications and the entire Erlang node are also terminated. - If a transient application terminates: - with Reason == normal, this is reported but no other applications are terminated. - abnormally, all other applications and the entire Erlang node are also terminated. - If a temporary application terminates, this is reported but no other applications are terminated.